top of page

 "Once upon a time, a group of writers came together in the Perth hills.
 Each Tuesday they congregated in the historial house of Western Australian author Katharine Susannah Prichard to refine their craft, and became known as the KSP Writers' Circle.
 Retold is the result of the group's challenge to retell classic fairy tales in a modern Australian voice.
 Drawing inspiriation from traditional tales such as Alice in Wonderland, The Little Mermaid, and Little Red Riding Hood, these short stories have been adapted for an adult audience.
 Prepare to go into the wood, but be sure to bring your GPS."

-Retold: Old Tales, New Voices was edited and co-typeset by The Story Mentor (A. R. Levett).
-It contains the following short story by him:
+Retold: Old Tales, New Voices was edited and co-typeset by A. R. Levett.
+It contains his short story Big Bad.

 back to top